POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

 For this step the csv file is called :samp:`rerun.csv` to avoid too much confusion with other steps.
-It clearly has to run after a step, but it is no usuall step itself.
+It clearly has to run after a step, but it is no usual step itself.
 It requires a path to a `PSyGrid` object to get the models from, a path, where the rerun should be stored (it creates in there the `grid.csv` and the `ini` file needed to
-:ref:`setup a new run <mesa-grids-api>`) and the type of the rerun specifing the logic and changes.
+:ref:`setup a new run <mesa-grids-api>`) and the type of the rerun specifying the logic and changes.

 .. code-block::